 Chichester Harbour

-About Chichester Harbour
+Chichester Harbour National Landscape

-A very special and unique location
+A beautiful and unique protected landscape

 Chichester Harbour National Landscape is a thriving recreational Harbour and an Area of Outstanding Natural Beauty, internationally recognised for rare habitats and protected species.
 Stretching over 74km2, or 9,226 acres, the Harbour remains fairly undeveloped, and is a fantastic example of a natural environment.